enasequence/read_docs/submit/sequence/annotation-checklists.rst

 annotated genome assemblies.
 For information on this, please see our page `How To Submit Genome Assemblies <../../assembly.html`_.

-There are several categories of checklist, described below:
+There are several categories of checklist:

 - `Frequently Used Checklists`_
 - `Marker Sequence Checklists`_